Developers: Quick Snippets

 }

-Set the background color to anything you desire as well as change the number 1 to match your form's ID.
+Set the background color to anything you desire and change the number 1 to match your form's ID.

 How to reset the submissions counter

-To reset the submissions counter you will need to run the following SQL query which will reset both convertforms_conversions and convertforms_submission_meta database tables.
+To reset the submissions counter, you must run the following SQL query:

 TRUNCATE j_convertforms_conversions;